jin-park-dev/PWA-Pomodoro/README.md

 As no calculation is required I can use fully use formatting from date-fns library.

+#### Theme

+Use tailwindcss and add in db.cljs.
+Tailwind generates all the css.
+System is hooked up to use theme from "theme-colors" in db.cljs.
+Rest of system will react to "theme-colors.

+##### Flow

+tailwind.config.jg => tailwind_config.css => db.cljs
+Add colour, Add "theme-xxxxxxx", add in theme-colors venctor.

 ### ES6 Import => CLJS Require

 See https://shadow-cljs.github.io/docs/UsersGuide.html#_using_npm_packages